 Enrolment for nursery takes place annually in January, however late applications can be made throughout the year.
 A learner may start nursery in the school term after their third birthday.
-The authority advert in the local newspaper will notify parents/carers of the enrolment timeframe.
+The authority advert in the local newspaper and on social media will notify parents/carers of the enrolment timeframe.
 Places are allocated in line with Aberdeen City Council policy and a waiting list is kept for unsuccessful applicants.
-Priority is given to learners who live within the school's catchment zone and then spaces are offered in order of age.
-Please see the following website for more information https://www.aberdeencity.gov.uk/services/education-and-childcare/apply-schoolelcnursery-place-20222023.
+Please see the following website for more information Apply for a School ELC/Nursery place 2024/2025 | Aberdeen City Council